Doubling property for biLipschitz homogeneous geodesic surfaces: Preliminaries

-Thus $\sigma$ intersects the ball of radius $R-r$ center at $x$, However, each point in $\sigma$ is no farther than $r$ from $\eta$.
+Thus $\sigma$ intersects the ball of radius $R-r$ center at $x$.
+However, each point in $\sigma$ is not farther than $r$ from $\eta$.
 This would imply that $x$ is at distance strictly less than $R$ from $\eta$.
 This is a contradiction.